Arthritis in Wisconsin Facts

 Arthritis by Prevalence

 Arthritis is very common chronic condition in Wisconsin.
-About 28% of adults aged 18 years and older (1.1 million) reported that they have some form of arthritis during 2003-2007.
-In the US it is 26% of adults.
+From the most recent 2011 interviews about 25% of adults aged 18 years and older (1 million) reported that they have some form of arthritis.
+In the U.S. it is 26% of adults.
+(1)

 Arthritis by Characteristics

-Arthritis affects persons of all races and ethnicities: Of adults with arthritis 28% are white; 27% are African American; 27% are Hispanic; and 18% are of other race.
+Arthritis affects persons of all races and ethnicities: Of adults with arthritis 26% are white; 22% are African American; and 20% are of Other races.

 Adults who are overweight or obese are more likely to have arthritis than those of normal weight.
-In Wisconsin 33% of those who were obese reported they also had arthritis compared to 20% without arthritis.
+Overall 25% of adults reported arthritis, but 36% of these were classified as obese, and 24% were classified as overweight.
 Weight category is based on body mass index (BMI), a measurement based on height and weight.
 Weight categories are normal, overweight, and obese.
 A normal weight is a BMI of 19 and less than 25; overweight is a BMI of 25 and less than 30.
 Obese is a BMI of 30 or greater.
-(1)
+(2)

 An estimated 5,400 Wisconsin children have arthritis.

-In 2003 and 2005 only 10.5% of Wisconsin residents have taken a class to learn to manage their symptoms.
+Only 13% of adults with arthritis reported that had taken a class to learn to manage their symptoms.